-Cathode backgrounds - DRIFT was the first to identify radon progeny recoils (RPRs) and low energy alphas (LEAs) as a problem for gas-based directional detectors [25][26].
+Cathode backgrounds - DRIFT was the first to identify radon progeny recoils (RPRs) and low energy alphas (LEAs) as a problem for gas-based directional detectors [26][27].
 Both originate from alpha decays on the edges of the fiducial volume, either from the central cathode or the detectors.
-RPRs are caused when a radon daughter alpha decays such that the alpha is emitted into the cathode or the MWPC wires and the recoiling nucleus enters the gas, resulting in a signal nearly identical to that expected from WIMPs [25].
+RPRs are caused when a radon daughter alpha decays such that the alpha is emitted into the cathode or the MWPC wires and the recoiling nucleus enters the gas, resulting in a signal nearly identical to that expected from WIMPs [26].
 LEAs occur when the alpha nearly ranges out in either the central cathode or the MWPC wires and, on rare occasions, emerges with short range but ionization similar to that expected of WIMP-recoils.

-O_2 Fiducialization - In 2013 Snowden-Ifft discovered that the addition of a small amount of O_2 in CS_2 or CS_2 gas mixtures creates additional anions, dubbed minority carriers [27].
+$O_2$ Fiducialization - In 2013 Snowden-Ifft discovered that the addition of a small amount of $O_2$ in $CS_2$ or $CS_2$ gas mixtures creates additional anions, dubbed minority carriers [28].
 These charge carriers each drift with different, discrete speeds.
-As with earthquake localization, the time difference between the arrival of the minority carriers is proportional to the distance travelled [27].
+As with earthquake localization, the time difference between the arrival of the minority carriers is proportional to the distance travelled [28].
 Thus, the distance between the detector and ionization events can be measured without a trigger.
-This allows for the complete elimination of backgrounds from nuclear recoils created at the edges of the fiducial volume in DRIFT [24].
-In addition, knowing the drift distance, allows for precise knowledge of the point-spread function for the ionization.
+This allows for the complete elimination of backgrounds from nuclear recoils created at the edges of the fiducial volume in DRIFT [25].
+As discussed below DRIFT is now completely free of RPR and LEA cathode backgrounds.

+In addition, knowing the drift distance allows for precise knowledge of the point-spread function for the ionization.
 That, in turn, allows for deconvolution of the observed ionization and the ability to recover much of the original track's features providing for an even stronger directional signature.